Lisbon Socialist mayor steps down to campaign for Portugal PM

-LISBON (Reuters) - The popular Socialist mayor of Lisbon stepped down on Wednesday to focus on his quest for the premiership in an autumn general election likely to be a vote of confidence on the center-right government’s austerity policies.
+LISBON, April 1 (Reuters) - The popular Socialist mayor of Lisbon stepped down on Wednesday to focus on his quest for the premiership in an autumn general election likely to be a vote of confidence on the centre-right government’s austerity policies.

-But he has not yet outlined his full program.
+But he has not yet outlined his full programme.
 At a brief resignation ceremony, all he said was the it was now his “duty to concentrate ... on serving Portugal and the Portuguese.”

 Prime Minister Pedro Passos Coelho, who is running for reelection, says Portugal needs to continue its tight budget policies to cut the country’s large debts.

-Costa’s center-left Socialists lead in opinion polls against the center-right ruling coalition headed by the Social Democrats, but polls do not indicate it would win a parliamentary majority at the election.
+Costa’s centre-left Socialists lead in opinion polls against the centre-right ruling coalition headed by the Social Democrats, but polls do not indicate it would win a parliamentary majority at the election.

 “Although the Socialists are likely to win the elections, the outlook for government formation remains very uncertain,” said Antonio Roldan Mones, an analyst at Eurasia, in a research report where he gave a 60 percent chance of Costa winning.